xapian/xapian-gsoc-proposal/proposal.rst

 **How useful will your results be when not everything works out exactly as planned?**

-If the new utilities cannot be integrated sufficiently, there will be at least tests on more complex data as now.
+If the utilities cannot be integrated sufficiently, there will be at least new evaluation cases.

 Project Timeline
 ----------------